grapa-dev/grapa/docs/type/WIDGET.md

 "on_draw_cell" | $OP |

 ### on_post handlers
-Enables sending scripts to a widget to be run in a thread specific to that widget (async to other threads).
+Enables sending scripts (raw text script, not an $OP) to a widget to be compiled and run in a thread specific to that widget (async to other threads).

 name | value | desc
 ------------ | ------------- | -------------
 "on_post_start" | $OP |
 "on_post_end" | $OP |
 "on_post_echo" | $OP |

+The script below will setup on_post handlers in the text_display widget, and then will exec a function in that widget to "post" a text script to be compiled and run in a thread.

 ```
 w = $WIDGET("double_window", 0, 0, 340, 260, "test", {color: "BLUE"});